lammpstutorials/lammpstutorials.github.io/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

     You can download the |input_demixed_solution| I wrote.
 Note that I use a large number of particles: 8000 for each type.

+.. container:: justify

-Then, the key to create a demixing phase is to play with the Lennard-Jones
+    The key to create a demixing phase is to play with the Lennard-Jones
     parameters:

 ..  code-block:: lammps